jeffrafter/authkit/README.md

     gemfile  rspec-rails, :test, :development
     gemfile  shoulda-matchers, :test, :development

-Once you have this installed you can remove the gem.
+Once you have this installed you can remove the gem, however you may want to keep the gem installed in development as you will be able to update it and check for security bulletins.

 You'll also need to connect your mailers for sending password reset instructions and email confirmations.
 (See the TODO in +user.rb+)

+## Testing

+The files generated using the installer include specs.
+To test these you should be able to:

+    $ bundle install

+Then run the default task:

+    $ rake

+This will run the specs, which by default will generate a new Rails application, run the installer, and execute the specs in the context of that temporary application.

 ## Contributing